Runtime security for cloud/ops AI agents

 HMAC-SHA256 hash-chained, append-only.
 Tamper-evident by construction.
 Export-ready for SOC2, NIST SP 800-53, and OWASP ASI evidence.

-When an action is blocked, Tracehold suggests a safer alternative, curated for known actions, LLM-generated for novel ones.
+When an action is blocked, Tracehold suggests a safer alternative, curated for known actions, intelligently generated for novel ones.

 Your agents are re-tested against real attacks on every deploy.